alex-free/libcrypt-patcher/readme.md

 *   Burn a backup CD-R with any burning software, without any additional SBI files.
 [IMGBurn](https://www.imgburn.com/), [CDRDAO](https://alex-free.github.io/cdrdao/), they all work with the patched image.

 *   Use the disc image in an emulator without needing SBI files.
 [No $ PSX Emu](https://problemkaputt.de/psx.htm) works great (even on Linux with [Lutris/wine](https://lutris.net/)).
-[DuckStation](https://www.duckstation.org/) works fine if you disable the `Require SBI file` option, found in the advanced settings.
-Please note that due to a bug in DuckStation, you must boot a game without LibCrypt protection first.
-Then while the game is running drag and drop the patched LibCrypt disc image `.cue` file into the window and select reset.
+So does [DuckStation](https://www.duckstation.org/) if you disable the `Require SBI file` option, found in the advanced settings.

 If you know of a game/revision this patcher does not yet support, can supply a better patch for a game, or improve something else, open a [Github issue](https://github.com/alex-free/libcrypt-patcher/issues)